 Oregon, like all other states in the union, practices no-fault divorce.
 This means that no one is legally to blame for the end of a marriage.
 It’s not about proving you’re right and she’s wrong.
 Courts don’t play moral police or use the division of property or child custody as punishment.
 If an affair caused significant financial strain or negatively impacted parenting ability, then it may have a bearing on the divorce settlement.
 Otherwise, this is one of the biggest divorce urban legends.

-Related Reading: 5 Common Ways People Damage Their Own Divorce Cases
+Related Reading: Common Mistakes In Divorce Cases

 3. Second Marriages Go Better